A review of the Topper Boss and Topper ISO sailing dinghy laser 5000 are types of sailing dinghy

 With windsurfing in the 1970s and 1980s there came a new sport which offered a new excitement and freedom with traditional dinghy sailing falling in popularity.
-After a period, the dinghy world responded, launching a new series of boats more exciting and dramatic than windsurfers, but taking their cue from one of the oldest of dinghy classes, the International 14, begun in the 1920s.
+After a period, the dinghy world responded, launching a new series of racing dinghies which were more exciting and dramatic than windsurfers, but taking their cue from one of the oldest of dinghy classes, the International 14, begun in the 1920s.

 Although it has advanced its design enormously at various times, the International 14 has done this in a series of intermittent lurches.
 After the class was formed, Uffa Fox designed Avenger, being the world's first planing dinghy, winning 52 first places in 57 races in the 1928 season and changed small boat design.
 Ten years later, when Peter Scott and John Winter experimented with Beecher Moore's scheme of the crew hanging over the side on a wire attached to the mast, this 'trapeze' concept was banned.

 The Class association further banned self-draining hulls and other developments and became a thoroughly stagnated organization until extinction threatening in the early 1980s, the class went through a period of reinvention.

 As a development class, the association freed up rules permitting much lighter boats, twin trapezes, a bowsprit, asymmetric spinnakers and anything that was possible in a maximum hull length of 14 feet.

-This resulted in a supercharged skiff akin to a smaller version of the Sydney Harbour 18-foot Skiffs, allegedly the fastest dinghies in the world.
+This resulted in a supercharged skiff akin to a smaller version of the Sydney Harbour 18-foot Skiffs, allegedly the fastest racing dinghy class in the world.